 5 courses and the corresponding laboratories (24-28 credits) from: - PHYS 201, 201L: Analytical Physics I, Lab (4, 2) - PHYS 202, 202L: Analytical Physics II, Lab (4, 2) - PHYS 301: Classical Mechanics (4) - PHYS 302: Electromagnetism (4) - PHYS 310: Modern Physics (4) - PHYS 331, 331L: Physical Chemistry I, Lab (4, 2) - PHYS 332, 332L: Physical Chemistry II, Lab (4, 2) - PHYS 335: Quantum Mechanics (4) For all laboratories offered in the physics department, the corresponding lecture course is a corequisite or prerequisite.
 Proficiency in mathematics is required for all physics major courses.
 Courses in statistics and computer science are highly recommended.
 The Short Term in the senior year is normally devoted to research in physics or a closely related field.
 Prerequisites for any course may be satisfied by examination.
-A student with a score of 4 or 5 on the College Entrance Examination Board (CEEB) Advanced Placement Test in physics will receive four credits in physics and may be permitted to enroll in PHYS 201, 202 during their first year.
-Prospective majors and minors and majors who wish to apply for participation in the Honors Program should consult the chair of the department.
+A student with a score of 4 or 5 on the College Entrance Examination Board (CEEB) AP Physics C: Mechanics exam will receive four credits in physics (equivalent of PHYS 201).
+A student with a s score of 4 or 5 on the AP Physics C: Electricity and Magnetism exam should consult with the department chair about potential course credit.
+A student with a score of 4 or 5 on the AP Physics I: Algebra-based exam will receive four credits in physics (equivalent of PHUS 151).
+A student with a score of 4 or 5 on the AP Physics 2: Algebra-based exam should consult with the department chair about potential course credit.
+Laboratory sections for these courses may need to be completed at Hollins.
 Note: Hollins offers a minor in physics.
-The physics major is currently suspended, and students interested in the study of physics should contact the Dean of Academic Services.
+The physics major is currently suspended, and students interested in the study of physics should contact the Dean of Academic Success.
 COURSES IN PHYSICS: